Sjors/nado-book/resources/assume-utxo.md

 So as before, this attack requires much of the world to conspire against you, but as far as global conspiracies go, it may be ever so slightly less difficult to get away with.

 One way to mitigate this attack is for every block to include a hash of the current UTXO snapshot.
-This would be a soft fork (see chapter @sec:taproot_activation).
+This would be a soft fork (see chapter 12).
 That way, every node verifies the snapshot, and it wouldn’t have to be included in the software.

 However, as things stand today, producing such a hash would increase the verification time for a block from a few seconds to more than a minute.
 So a different type of hash has been proposed.^[MuHash: <https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-May/014337.html>]